đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Frequent habitual facial expressions, and the feelings and thoughts behind them, impact the mimic muscles.

-Different studies suggest there are sixteen complex universal expressions people share worldwide.
+Different studies suggest there are 16 complex universal expressions people share worldwide.

 • Amusement